jacqpot/health-connection/README.md

 to use:
 Fork and clone
-in console, go to desired rirectory and run git clone "copied ssh here" bundle install run shotgun track your health.
+in console, go to desired directory and run git clone "copied ssh here" bundle install run shotgun track your health.